C++ Modules (C++20)

 1. Why Modules?

-Modules solve both:
+Modules fix both:

-- Cleaner ABI control.
-Only
+- Cleaner ABI control — only

-exported symbols are visible to importers.
+exported symbols visible to importers.

 2. Importing a Module